Calibrated Mechanism Design: Microfoundation

 In this section, we provide a microfoundation for calibrated mechanism design by analyzing the outcome distributions that can arise when an agent repeatedly engages with the same mechanism (\autoref{sec:repeated}) and contrast this to what can be implemented when the designer can offer the agent a \emph{fully} dynamic mechanism (\autoref{sec:dynamic}).
 To keep the presentation simple, we present the results with minimal notation, and refer the reader to \autoref{appendix:microf} for details.

 Throughout, we consider the case of a single agent, whose type (i) is redrawn each period from the same distribution and (ii) is independent of the state.
 The reason for (i) is as follows.
 When the designer offers the agent a fully dynamic mechanism, the revelation principle implies that it is without loss of generality for the designer to ask the agent for type reports.
 Moreover, logic similar to that in \cite{myerson1986multistage} implies that the designer only elicits one type report when the agent's type is persistent, and hence, the agent has no possibility of experimenting with the mechanism.
 Hence, to put repeated and dynamic mechanisms on a more similar footing, assuming the agent's type is redrawn each period is necessary.
-However, when the agent's type is repeatedly drawn from a distribution that depends on the state, then the agent learns about the state both through her own type and her allocations in the mechanism.
-Thus, we assume (ii) so that the agent learns about the state only through her interaction with the mechanism.
-Extending the results in this section to multiple agents requires addressing subtle issues in strategic experimentation, which we plan to pursue in future work.
+However, when the agent's type is repeatedly drawn from a distribution that depends on the state, the agent learns about the state both through her own type and her allocations in the mechanism.\footnote{To be sure, \autoref{theorem:repeated} extends to the case in which the agent's type is fully persistent and correlated with the state.} Thus, we assume (ii) so that the agent learns about the state only through her interaction with the mechanism.
+Lastly, we consider the single-agent case as extending the results in this section to multiple agents requires addressing subtle issues in strategic experimentation, which we plan to pursue in future work.